ai2cm/fv3net/workflows/training_data_diags/README.rst

 training_data_diags
 ===================

-A poetry micropackage for processing training data from multiple sources into a diagnostic dataset
+A workflow step for processing training data into a diagnostics dataset

 **Usage**